wangziqi2013/wangziqi2013.github.io/_posts/2022-03-08-qemu-cheat-sheet.markdown

 Note that by loading a system snapshot, modifications to the disk image after the snapshot was taken will be rolled back.

+**Memory Snapshots**

+The above mechanism of creating and loading full-system snapshots (called "internal snapshot" in QEMU's official documentation) is handy for debugging and development, but it has one fatal flaw: you cannot share the image between multiple instances of emulated guests.
+The reason is that QEMU will lock the image file in exclusive mode, which prevents another process from acquiring the same write lock.

+One trivial

 ### QEMU Plugins